zatonovo/lambda.r/README.md

 Attributes are a form of meta data that decorate an object.
 This information can be used to simplify type structures retaining polymorphism and compatibility with existing functions while providing the detail needed for your application.
-Lambda-R provides convenient syntax for interacting with attributes via the `@` symbol.
+Lambda.R provides convenient syntax for interacting with attributes via the `@` symbol.

 ```R